ITMax2026/Active-Directory-Lab/12. Hybrid Identity using Mircosoft Entra Connect/README.md

       - Click Add Directory
       - Select Create new AD account > Enter your Domain Admin credentials (ad.lab\Administrator)
     6. Microsoft Entra Sign-in Configuration:
-      - Check "Continue without matching all UPN suffixes to verified domains"
+      - Check "Continue without matching all UPN suffixes to verified domains" (I don't own a public domain that I can verify and this selection is fine for a lab)
+    7. OU Filtering
+      - Select 'Sync selected domains and OUs'
+      - Uncheck ad.lab > Check only DemoCorp
+    8. Click Next through the rest and Install.
+(You will be prompted to input your Domain Admin credentials to set up SSO - do this)